20% Off USA-Made All-Metal Greenhouse Kits until May 31

 Why plant seedlings over direct sowing seeds in the garden?

 Another advantage of growing out seedlings to transplant is a higher seed success rate.
-You only transplant strong seedlings, therefore generally are able to have more growing success.
-Want to learn more about the process of starting your very own seedlings this season?
-Read Seed Starting 101 for everything you need to know about starting vegetables, flowers, and herbs from seed for your garden.
+You only transplant strong seedlings and, therefore, are generally able to have more growing success.

 Size Comparison Image of 2.5" Seed Pot, 3.3" Pot, 5" Pot, 6 cell and 4 cell inserts